Diversity and Inclusion

 Diversity Initiatives within our Pediatric Residency Program

-Within our own residency program, we have established a Diversity, Equity and Inclusion (DEI) Committee, chaired by Dr. Rachel Boykan (our Pediatric Associate Program Director and Hospitalist) and Dr. Carly Gomes (Faculty Diversity Ambassador for the Department of Pediatrics and Neonatologist).
-This faculty and resident led group is focused on fostering the development of an inclusive and diverse working environment.
+We have established a departmental Diversity, Equity and Inclusion (DEI) Committee, chaired by Dr. Carly Gomes (Faculty Diversity Ambassador for the Department of Pediatrics and Neonatologist) and Dr. Uche Oddiri (Pediatric Critical Care).
+This committee, led by faculty and residents, is focused on fostering the development of an inclusive and diverse working environment.
 Faculty and residents collaborate to:

 • Promote ongoing education about community issues